Maximus (NYSE:MMS) Releases FY 2021 Earnings Guidance

 Maximus (NYSE:MMS) updated its FY 2021 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $4.650-$4.750 for the period, compared to the Thomson Reuters consensus estimate of $4.330.
+The company provided earnings per share guidance of $4.650-$4.750 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.330.
 The company issued revenue guidance of $4.20 billion-$4.25 billion, compared to the consensus revenue estimate of $4.06 billion.

-Separately, Raymond James lowered Maximus from a strong-buy rating to an outperform rating and cut their price target for the company from $110.00 to $105.00 in a research note on Monday, June 28th.
+Separately, Raymond James downgraded Maximus from a strong-buy rating to an outperform rating and cut their price target for the stock from $110.00 to $105.00 in a report on Monday, June 28th.

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, August 31st.
-Investors of record on Friday, August 13th will be given a dividend of $0.28 per share.
-The ex-dividend date of this dividend is Thursday, August 12th.
-This represents a $1.12 annualized dividend and a yield of 1.31%.
-Maximus’s dividend payout ratio (DPR) is presently 33.04%.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, August 31st.
+Shareholders of record on Friday, August 13th will be paid a dividend of $0.28 per share.
+This represents a $1.12 annualized dividend and a yield of 1.32%.
+The ex-dividend date is Thursday, August 12th.
+Maximus’s payout ratio is currently 33.04%.

-In other news, Director Peter Pond sold 6,028 shares of the firm’s stock in a transaction that occurred on Wednesday, August 11th.
-The stock was sold at an average price of $81.09, for a total value of $488,810.52.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Raymond B. Ruddy sold 24,820 shares of the firm’s stock in a transaction that occurred on Wednesday, June 2nd.
+In other news, CEO Bruce Caswell purchased 4,500 shares of the stock in a transaction dated Wednesday, August 11th.
+The shares were bought at an average cost of $81.53 per share, for a total transaction of $366,885.00.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, Director Raymond B. Ruddy sold 24,820 shares of Maximus stock in a transaction on Wednesday, June 2nd.
 The shares were sold at an average price of $90.87, for a total value of $2,255,393.40.
-Following the completion of the sale, the director now directly owns 103,648 shares of the company’s stock, valued at $9,418,493.76.
+Following the transaction, the director now owns 103,648 shares in the company, valued at $9,418,493.76.
 The disclosure for this sale can be found here.
-Insiders have sold 53,848 shares of company stock valued at $4,858,744 over the last three months.
-Insiders own 1.90% of the company’s stock.
+Insiders have sold a total of 53,848 shares of company stock worth $4,858,744 in the last ninety days.
+1.90% of the stock is owned by company insiders.

+An institutional investor recently raised its position in Maximus stock.
+Morgan Stanley grew its position in shares of Maximus, Inc. (NYSE:MMS) by 41.1% during the 2nd quarter, according to the company in its most recent filing with the SEC.
+The firm owned 219,026 shares of the health services provider’s stock after purchasing an additional 63,752 shares during the quarter.
+Morgan Stanley owned 0.36% of Maximus worth $19,267,000 as of its most recent filing with the SEC.
+Hedge funds and other institutional investors own 89.32% of the company’s stock.

 About Maximus